EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 The English courts have developed the concept of privilege to include all documents prepared by or for counsel with a view to litigation.
-"All documents which are called into existence for the purpose --- but not necessarily the sole purpose --- of assisting the deponent or his legal advisers in any actual or anticipated litigation are privileged from production.
+"All documents which are called into existence for the purpose---but not necessarily the sole purpose---of assisting the deponent or his legal advisers in any actual or anticipated litigation are privileged from production.
 Thus all proofs, briefs, draft pleadings, etc., are privileged; but not counsel's indorsement on the outside of his brief,